Prison escape: Containment penetration

 Containment penetration involves breaking down or slipping through the physical containment of the prison, including that of the cell itself or the surrounding complex.
 Methods include the destruction of the cell or compound walls, squeezing through tight spaces, or entering off-limits areas.
 Prisoners often destroy their containment with homemade tools, smuggled objects, or other contraband.

 Most prisons are contained on the outside by one or more fences, often topped with barbed wire or razor wire.
 Escapees manage to scale these fences successfully or cut holes in the fences, damaging them.
 These fences are also watched by one or more guards from a tower, but escapees manage to pass the fence when the guard is turned away, unable to see in the dark, or sleeping on the job.
 Outside the fences is often a perimeter patrol conducted by an officer in a vehicle, which stands as the final line of defense.
 Escapees manage to evade this by studying the length of time between passes, waiting until it is on the other side, or using the cover of darkness.

 An uncommon method that has been used at times involves the digging of a tunnel under the facility that exits outside the facility.

 Physical force

 Physical force involves attacking guards with blunt force, homemade weapons, smuggled weapons, or weapons stolen from overpowered guards.

-Some escapes involve one or more inmates taking over an entire unit or section of the prison, subduing guards, and stealing weapons or other objects they can use to their advantage.
+Some escapes involve one or more prisoner taking over an entire unit or section of the prison, subduing guards, and stealing weapons or other objects they can use to their advantage.